act-rules/act-rules.github.io/_rules/audio-have-transcript-2eb176.md

 The rule applies to every [non-streaming](#non-streaming-media-element) `audio` element that is:

 - playing; or,
-- has a "play button" that is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree).
+- has a "play button" that is [visible](#visible) and [included in the accessibility tree][].

 **Note:** A play button is an interactive element that when activated, plays the audio.

 ## Expectation

 The auditory information of each test target is available through a text transcript.
-That text transcript is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree), either on the page or through a link.
+That text transcript is [visible](#visible) and [included in the accessibility tree][], either on the page or through a link.

 **Note**: A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).